Autodesk/synthesis/README.md

     - Windows: `init.bat`
     - MacOS & Linux: `init.sh`
 5. Open `synthesis/engine` in Unity.
-6. From there you can run the simulation engine inside the Unity editor, just open `MainScene` from the `Assets/Scenes` directory or build it as a standalone application.
+6. From there, you can run the simulation engine inside the Unity editor by opening `MainScene` from the `Assets/Scenes` directory or build it as a standalone application.
     - To build Synthesis as a standalone application, go to `File -> Build Settings` and select your target platform.
-Then click `Build` and select a location to save the built application.
+Then, click `Build` and select a location to save the built application.

 ## Contributing